KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 ![A review of the Anki enumeration tool](/assets/anki-add-on-images/anki-enumeration-tool-review.png)

-It is at least as useful an example of an Anki add-on as the first case study.
+It will at least hopefully provide a good learning example.

 {% highlight Python %}
 from aqt import mw